GrumpyCockatiel/raytools/README.md

     * data - (optional) Additional data field value returned in the event handler
   * sort - (optional, default is false) set to true to allowing sorting on this field.
   * renderIf - (optional) a callback function with the signature `(dataItem) -> bool`, where item is the object bound to that row, that returns whether to even render the contents of the cell at all.
 This can be use to skip cell icons based on some condition and simply a shortcut to using format that returns an empty string if the condition is true.
-  * format - (optional) a callback function with the signature `(dataItem) -> string`, where item is the object bound to that row, that returns a format string to display in that cell, such as formatting dates.
+  * format - (optional) a callback function with the signature `(dataItem) -> string`, where item is the object bound to that row, that returns a format string to display in that cell, such as formatting dates. **WARNING** this sets the InnerHTML so only set data from a trusted source.
+  * width - (optional) If specified with a positive integer will set a style width property on the column in pixels.
 * **pageSize** - (optional, defaults to 25) Should be self-explanatory, the number of items to display per page.
 * **rowNumbers** - (optonal) Options for displaying row numbers as the left most column
   * visble - (bool) set to true to render, otherwise just false